 Aging appliances often contain frayed wiring and highly flammable insulation.
 This can be a deadly combination.
 Not only is the appliance itself a risk factor, but if it’s not up to modern standards in regards to wattage usage and safety regulations, it could also be incompatible with your home’s wiring nowadays.

-If you have outdated appliances, the best course of action to assure your safety is updating to new appliances.
+If you have outdated appliances, the best course of action to assure your safety is to update to new appliances.
 But if that’s not an option, there are other measures you can take too.
 You can install appliance-grade outlets that accommodate your situation.
 You can also install surge protectors such as ground fault circuit interrupters.

-When winter blows in with its blustery, frigid weather, many turn towards portable heaters or commonly called “space heaters” to keep warm.
+When winter blows in with its blustery, frigid weather, many turn to portable heaters or commonly called “space heaters” to keep warm.
 When used properly, they can be a great tool.
 But too often, people will leave them running endlessly without supervision.
 This can lead to an untimely fire.

 If you’re one that can’t part with your space heater, be sure to take precautions to prevent it from causing a fire.
 Keep it away from furniture, curtains, or any other highly flammable materials.
 And as tempting as it is to keep it running while you’re asleep or away, turn it off if you can’t actively monitor it.